wger-project/docker/README.md

 images.
 Consult the docker volume command for details on how to access or backup this data.

+It is recommended to regularly pull the latest version of the images from this repository, since sometimes new configurations or environmental variables are added.

 ### 1 - Start

 To start all services: